 - 1. There is one (1) practice problem.
 Please submit solutions or request clarifications for this problem only.
 Unless you have a real question about the problem, please submit at most one clarification request, and at most two runs.
 It is important that everyone have a chance to see how the system works.
 Even if you do not solve the practice problem, you should submit once just to practice with the system. - 2.
 After (or even before) completing the practice problem, please read all of the notes listed here.
 They are designed to help you solve the problems during the contest. - 3.
 Solutions for problems submitted for judging are called runs.
 Each run will be judged.

 The judges will respond to your submission with one of the following responses.
 In the event that more than one response is applicable, the judges may respond with any of the applicable responses.

-Response Explanation Correct Your submission has been judged correct.
-Wrong Answer Your submission generated output that is not correct or is incomplete.
-Output Format Error Your submission's output is not in the correct format or is misspelled.
+Response Explanation Yes Your submission has been judged correct.
+Wrong Answer Your submission generated output that is not correct Output Format Error Your submission's output is not in the correct format or is misspelled.
+Incomplete Output Your submission did not produce all of the required output.
 Excessive Output Your submission generated output in addition to or instead of what is required.
 Compilation Error Your submission failed to compile.
 Run-Time Error Your submission experienced a run-time error.
 Time-Limit Exceeded Your submission did not solve the judges' test data within 30 seconds.
+Other-Contact Staff Contact your local site judge for clarification.